Jack Cooper (English footballer)

 John Denman Cooper (25 February 1889 — 1952) was a footballer who played for Barnsley and Newport County.
 He was a goalkeeper.

 Club career

 Cooper was a member of the Barnsley side who won the FA Cup in 1912 beating West Bromwich Albion in the replay after the first match ended goalless.
 He fumbled a save in the first fifteen minutes of the first match and was saved from embarrassment by a lack of WBA forwards.
 In the replay he made an important save, diving onto his side, to save a quick shot from Bob Pailor, the WBA centre forward, though the ball was finally cleared by Bob Glendinning.

 In 1920, Cooper signed for Newport County.
 On 16 October 1920, Cooper was punched to the ground after confronting Millwall supporters throwing missiles at him.
-The Old Den was closed for two weeks as a result.
+Millwall's ground, The Den, was closed for two weeks as a result.